Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

   ```

 {:start="4"}
-1. Now make a new file called `.pre-commit-config.yaml` in the git project folder (same folder as where your `.git` folder resides) where you want to start using pre-commits.
+1. Next, create a new file called `.pre-commit-config.yaml` in the git project folder (same folder as where your `.git` folder resides) where you want to start using pre-commits.
 Now you're all set up to start using pre-commits!
 Now let's add some useful ones.

 ## TwinCAT relevant pre-commits

 As you might have noticed, there is not a lot of open source software for TwinCAT.
 Luckily there is a pre-commit specifically for TwinCAT!
 The kind people of the Photon Controls and Data Systems at SLAC have open sourced their TwinCAT pre-commits.

-In order to use the SLAC pre-commits, add the following lines to your `.pre-commit-config.yaml` file:
+To use the SLAC pre-commits, add the following lines to your `.pre-commit-config.yaml` file:

 ```yaml
 -   repo: https://github.com/pcdshub/pre-commit-hooks